greiman/SdFat/extras/AnalogBinLoggerExtras/readme.txt

 latency.
 Using a Mega Arduino can help since it has more buffering.

 The bintocsv folder contains a PC program for converting binary files to CSV files.
-I have included a executable for Windows.
-Linux and Mac users can build from the included source files.  bintocvs is a command line program.
+Build it from the included source files.  bintocvs is a command line program.

 bintocsv binFile csvFile